 This epistle lays a solid read more...

-Paul is absolutely clear in all his teachings that the essentials of the gospel of grace and the good news of salvation in Christ "where the incarnate Word of God died read more...
+Paul is absolutely clear in all his teachings that the essentials of the gospel of grace and the good news of salvation in Christ must never be compromised: "Where read more...

-Paul has pointed to Christ as the eternal God and perfect Man in the book of Romans.
-He lead us through the doctrines of predestination and election, justification and sanctification, the old sin nature and the new creation in Christ, the flesh and the spirit - law and grace.
-Paul was most thorough in his outstanding epistle to systematically set out every aspect of Church-age doctrine.. so that we have no doubt that we are saved by grace through faith in read more...
+Paul points to Christ as the eternal God and perfect Man in the book of Romans.
+He leads us through the doctrines of predestination, election, justification, sanctification, the old sin nature and the new creation in Christ, the flesh and the spirit, law and grace.
+Paul was most thorough in his outstanding epistle to systematically set out every aspect of Church-age doctrine so that we have no doubt that we are saved by grace through faith in Christ.

-God is omniscient and we are not.
-God is an eternal Being Who is holy and good.. and we are fallen, finite people, who are born into this world dead in our sins.
-But God in His goodness and grace gave us ways and means to discover much about Who He is..
-His character; His Tri-unity; His Person, His ultimate plans and His wonderful purposes for the redemption of mankind - so that we might have hope.. an assured hope and a glorious hope - a blessed hope in Christ read more...
+God is omniscient, and we are not.
+God is an eternal Being Who is holy and good, and we are fallen, finite people who are born into this world, dead in our sins.
+But God in His goodness and grace, gave us ways and means to discover much about Who He is: His character; His Tri-unity; His Person; His ultimate plans; and His wonderful purposes for the redemption of mankind.
+His plans and purposes give us hope: an assured hope; a glorious hope; a blessed hope in Christ read more...

 How could it be that the great God of the universe Who made heaven and earth and all that is in them, humbled Himself and became a servant to Israel?
 How is it that the omnipotent, omniscient, omnipresent Lord of all, became a minister to the Jewish nation?